jac307/MediaArtTutorials/CMST2ZP3/Cyborg-Storytelling-W8.md

 - Reflect on your own relationship to the theme (identity, body, memory, tech, etc.)

 ### Sample Questions:
-- *“How does Haraway’s idea of the cyborg help me rethink my own body as a site of hybridity or resistance?”*
+- *How does Haraway’s idea of the cyborg help me rethink my own body as a site of hybridity or resistance?*
-- *“What retro-futuristic tropes speak to my cultural background or challenge my expectations of the future?”*
+- *What retro-futuristic tropes speak to my cultural background or challenge my expectations of the future?*
-- *“How does BIPOC futurism center my identity in tech-based storytelling?”*
+- *How does BIPOC futurism center my identity in tech-based storytelling?*
-- *“How do current technologies shape the way I tell stories—or how I see myself in them?”*
+- *How do current technologies shape the way I tell stories—or how I see myself in them?*

 > Good questions connect **theory**, **culture**, and **self**.